Residence Hall Handbook

 Resident Assistants (RAs) assist the Coordinator in the operations and management of Perry Hall.
 They develop a tradition of student responsibility contributing to the residence hall community and environment and provide programs for their floor and hall through educational, recreational, and social activities.
 RAs will also provide opportunity for student input, disseminate official SUNY Corning Community College information, and explain administrative policies at regularly scheduled floor meetings.
 They will also supervise operations including enforcement of the residence standards and regulations, and make disciplinary referrals to the Coordinator when appropriate.

-The RAs are on duty at the front desk in the lobby of Perry Hall each night from 7pm-10pm.
-They are available from 10pm-8am from their room and by the RA Duty Phone.
+The RAs are on duty each night from 7:00 pm – 8:00 am the next day by the RA Duty Phone.
 On Saturday and Sunday the RA on Duty can be reached by the RA Duty Phone all day.

 Maintenance and Custodial Staff